slowdive14/slowdive/_notes/3. Projects/DBT/CHAPTER 8 Dialectical Dilemmas and Secondary Targets.md

 ---
 **이번 챕터에서 다루는 내용**
 - the crucial theoretical relationship between DBT’s biosocial theory and the dialectical dilemmas
-- the nature of the three dialectical dilemmas in clinical context;
+- the nature of the three dialectical dilemmas in clinical context
 - how we derive the secondary targets in DBT (those behavioral patterns that cause and maintain the primary target behaviors) from the dialectical dilemmas, and how we use them
-- how we can identify additional dialectical dilemmas and secondary targets.
+- how we can identify additional dialectical dilemmas and secondary targets

 ---

 # 1. BIOSOCIAL THEORY AND DIALECTICAL DILEMMAS